Celticeddie/edstravel/content/english/ad.md

 ---
-title: Ed Finn
+title: Header Advertisement
-description: "Header Advertisement"
+description: "Whatever you put in the Body part of this page will show up in the header advertisement area next to the logo. "
 sidebar: true
-image: /images/edfinntodayshow.jpg
+image: ""
 widgets:
   - recommended
   - categories